Find other sites and services by the City of Greater Sudbury

 Standards for External Contributors

-In order to maintain its accessibility standards, the City expects all content provided by external contributors to be delivered in compliancy of the WCAG 2.0 and the Province of Ontario's Accessible Information and Communications Standard.
+In order to maintain its accessibility standards, the City expects all content provided by external contributors to be delivered in compliancy of the WCAG 2.0 Level A and the Province of Ontario's Accessible Information and Communications Standard.

 The City will accept no responsibility to convert non accessible content provided by external contributors, train external contributors on accessibility or infer costs related to acquiring tools required to meet the requirement.